Giaxasidis/fivem-head-bag/README.md

 * Submit pull requests with detailed explanations.
 * Report issues via GitHub Issues.

-## 📋 License
+## License

 This project is licensed under the **Apache-2.0 License**.
 It allows full usage, modification, and distribution with minimal restrictions.
 See [LICENSE](./LICENSE) for full details.

-## ✒️ Author
+##  Author

 Created and maintained by **KaloudasDev**.
-If you find this project useful, a ⭐️ star on the repository would be greatly appreciated!
+If you find this project useful, a star star on the repository would be greatly appreciated!